quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

   you will get `foo` without the quotes, whereas with this fix, if we now send a `foo` String value as JSON it will be sent raw (assumed pre-serialised) so this is not regular.
 We should always serialise string values as JSON string values, and introduce a `SerialisedJsonString` type to mark pre-serialised
   JSON strings.
 Possibly even just `RawString` to make sure no serialise will modify them.
+- Request Cookies are based on https://tools.ietf.org/html/rfc2109 which have the clients send cookie params to the server, using `$`-prefixed parameter names, but it was obsoleted in https://tools.ietf.org/html/rfc2965 and then in https://tools.ietf.org/html/rfc6265, which does not send cookie params to the server and those params are not `$`-prefixed anymore.